MartinHH/SPAOP/README.md

 This is the project repository of SPAOP (Spatial Audio Object Positioner), an audio plugin to control audio object's positions within the [WONDER system for wave field synthesis](http://sourceforge.net/projects/swonder/).

-It consists of a main VST/VST3/AU/RTAS plugin (built using the [JUCE](http://www.juce.com/) framework) and a helper application named the StreamMulticaster.
+It supports the VST/VST3/AU/RTAS standards and is built using the [JUCE](http://www.juce.com/) framework.

 If you just cloned this repository, do not forget to [fetch its submodules](http://martinhh.github.io/SPAOP/installation.html#submodules).